-The Design Guidelines for Privately Owned Public Spaces (POPS) should be read in conjunction with the Good Practice Guide for Privately Owned Public Spaces in Annex 3.
-Developments that are required to provide public spaces must comply with the guidelines outlined in the table below.
+The Design Guidelines for Privately Owned Public Spaces (POPS) should be read in conjunction with the Good Practice Guide for Privately Owned Public Spaces (Appendix 3).

+Developments that are required to provide public spaces must comply with the guidelines outlined in Table 1 below.

-GUIDELINES FOR DEVELOPMENTS REQUIRED TO PROVIDE POPS AND/OR SEEKING GFA EXEMPTION FOR FIRST-STOREY COVERED PUBLIC SPACE PARAMETERS DETAILS 1 Urban Design Guidelines 1.
-Size & Configuration Guideillies The public space area should be large enough to improve the amenity of the local area and serve as a meaningful space for users.
-As a guide, the public space area should be at least: 1sqm of public space area for every 50sqm of total development GFA; or 25% of the development's building footprint. (whichever is lower) Covered public spaces should have high volume of at least 2 storeys or an appropriate height in proportion to its size.
+TABLE 1: DESIGN GUIDELINES FOR DEVELOPMENTS REQUIRED TO PROVIDE POPS AND/OR SEEKING GFA EXEMPTION FOR FIRST-STOREY COVERED PUBLIC SPACE PARAMETERS DETAILS 1 Urban Design Guidelines 1.
+Size & Configuration The public space area should be large enough to improve the amenity of the local area and serve as a meaningful space for users.
+As a guide, the public space area should be at least:- 1sqm for every 50sqm of total development GFA; or 25% of the 1st storey built footprint.
+Covered public spaces should have high volume of at least 2 storeys or an appropriate height in proportion to its size.
 At least 75% of the total public space area should consist of a contiguous space which is regular in shape, subject to detailed evaluation.
-2. Access & Location The public space should be located at the first storey with a frontage onto a major street or pedestrian thoroughfare.
+Access & Location The public space should be located at the first storey with a frontage onto a major street or pedestrian thoroughfare.
 The public space frontage should be open and unobstructed to allow for easy pedestrian access and be highly visible from the adjoining street or pedestrian thoroughfare.
 The access and circulation within the public space should be barrier-free and comply with BCA's universal design guidelines.
-3. Public Seating & Amenities Public seating should be provided.
-The minimum requirement is: 1 seat/20sqm of public space area (1m of bench/ledge = 2 seats) A variety of seating to cater to different users, age groups and physical abilities is encouraged, e.g. seats with back and arm rests are highly encouraged to cater to the elderly; movable seats to allow for interaction, etc. The public space may include other amenities to encourage public use of the space, such as:

-- Design Features: Public Art, Water Features; - Furniture + Equipment: Tables, Play/Exercise Equipment, Built-in Lighting and Audio Equipment for events; and - Services: Drinking Fountains, Wi-Fi Connection, Phone Charging Points.
+3. Public Seating & Amenities • Public seating should be provided.
+The minimum requirement is:- • 1 seat/20sqm of public space area (1m of bench/ledge = 2 seats) • A variety of seating to cater to different users, age groups and physical abilities is encouraged, e.g. seats with back and arm rests are highly encouraged to cater to the elderly; movable seats to allow for interaction, etc. • The public space may include other amenities to encourage public use of the space, such as: • Design Features: Public Art, Water Features; • Furniture + Equipment: Tables, Play/Exercise Equipment, Built-in Lighting and Audio Equipment for events; and • Services: Drinking Fountains, Wi-Fi Connection,